guiseppastromboli/hangman-ufo/README.md

 # hangman-ufo

+hangman as ufo-version
+game for console
-hangman as ufo-version; project of codecademy c++ course with german or english codewords
+project of codecademy c++ course with german or english codewords